Family Session GuideOctober 19, 2020

 - Press/steam clothes the night before.
 Be sure to get your outfits and props ready a few days before so you’re not stressed about it.

-- Plan to arrive 15 minutes early to the shoot
+- Plan to arrive 15 minutes early to the shoot to park and get settled

 How long are family sessions?